Please check weather on a site such as weather.com to plan ahead and pack appropriately for temperature and rain predictions during your travels.

 - We recommend carry-on size only, as it will greatly add in the ease of your tour.

 - Evening Shoes / Flip Flops

 - Undergarments / Socks / Bras / Sports Bras

 - Pants / Shorts / Skirts

 - Collared Shirts / T-shirts / Relaxing Shirts

 - Thin Rain Coat

-- rainy season is May to October
+- rainy season is typically April to November

 - Bandana / Hat